Brighton & Hove Community Land Trust (BHCLT) wants to put housing development back in the hands of people who need it.

 Prospects for Brighton and Hove

 Brighton and Hove has limited land for development but there are sites around the city that could be used for affordable housing for local people.
-A CLT would be an ideal vehicle for managing some of this land in ways that are sensitive to local needs and that protect it from profit-driven exploitation.
+A CLT is an ideal vehicle for managing some of this land in ways that are sensitive to local needs and that protect it from profit-driven exploitation.
 It would do this by putting local residents and experts in charge.

 The land could come from benevolent landowners, or from organisations (such as the City Council) that have community benefit in their brief.
 The CLT may also acquire land commercially if there is a good business case for that.